-The WFD was transposed into national law in Ireland by the European Communities (Water Policy) Regulations 2003 (SI No. 722 of 2003), which provided for essential, technical transposition of the Directive.
-These Regulations established 8 River Basin Districts on the island of Ireland, of which the Eastern River Basin District is one (see Figure 1 below).
+The WFD was transposed into national law in Ireland by the European Communities (Water Policy) Regulations 2003 (SI No. 722 of 2003) and in Northern Ireland by the Water Environment (Water Framework Directive) Regulations (Northern Ireland) 2003 (S.R.
+544 of 2003), which provided for essential, technical transposition of the Directive.
+These Regulations established 8 River Basin Districts on the island of Ireland, of which the Neagh Bann International River Basin District is one (see Figure 1 below).

-Figure 1 River Basin Districts on the island of Ireland
+Figure 1River Basin Districts on the island of Ireland